-Pursuant to Dr. Ghosh's employment agreement, we provided to Dr. Ghosh reimbursement of up to \$50,000 in relocation expenses, reimbursement of taxes incurred by him with respect to the foregoing, and a temporary housing allowance of \$3,000 per month for his first year of employment and \$2,000 per month for his second year of employment.
+Pursuant to Dr. Ghosh's employment agreement, we provided Dr. Ghosh a temporary housing allowance of \$3,000 per month for his first year of employment and \$2,000 per month for his second year of employment.
+We stopped paying the housing allowance on March 30, 2022.